How to add the Auto Position (Gait) robot skill

 6. Frame List

 This is the List of created frames containing servo positions.
 When editing servo positions for a frame, you can right-click on a frame to select the servo positions and copy them to the clipboard.
-This is useful if you want to create a script for moving the servos later or if you wish to make a script for setting servo Max and Min limits.
+This is useful if you want to create a script for moving the servos later or to make a script for setting servo Max and Min limits.
 Right-click on a frame and select Copy Positions to Clipboard.
-Then paste the clipboard into a script and add the commands to move the servos into position.
+Then, paste the clipboard into a script and add the commands to move the servos into position.

 7. Transition To...
 Button